netgurru/casestudy-kops-project/development/README.md

    ```

 6. Helm Templates:
    Inside the `helm-charts` directory, create two subdirectories: `backend` and `nginx-proxy`.
-Place your Helm chart files for each component in their respective directories.
+Place Helm chart files for each component in their respective directories.

    Here's a basic example of the `backend` chart's `deployment.yaml` file: